Punching at Fog

 To have a future, he must revisit his past.

-Back home, his ex-girlfriend learns she’s listed as beneficiary on one of his accounts.
+Back home, Pike's ex-girlfriend learns she’s listed as beneficiary on one of his accounts.
 She stands to inherit a fortune if he’s killed and promptly enlists the help of a past lover to hunt him down, thereby setting in motion a coast-to-coast pursuit.

 As Pike tries to find himself, someone is trying to find him.